SciML/DiffEqDocs.jl/docs/src/analysis/sensitivity.md

     The behavior of ForwardDiff.jl is different from the other automatic differentiation libraries mentioned above.
     The `sensealg` keyword is ignored.
 Instead, the differential equations are solved using `Dual` numbers for `u0` and `p`.
     If only `p` is perturbed in the sensitivity analysis, but not `u0`, the state is still implemented as a `Dual` number.
-    ForwardDiff.jl is thus not compatible with a reverse pass through, nor with continuous forward sensitivity analysis.
+    ForwardDiff.jl will thus not dispatch into continuous forward nor adjoint sensitivity analysis even if a `sensealg` is provided.

 ### solve Differentiation Examples